Does the robot operate without a driver? Is it being driven by remote control?

 Does a robot clear snow from a sidewalks better than traditional shoveling?

 The SnowBot features a commercial-grade rotating brush that can clear walkways and paths that are 3 feet wide or wider.
 A rotating snow removal brush is generally accepted as the best method for clearing snow down to the pavement.
-It automatically adjusts to sweep snow to the left or right side of the pathway based on the preferred sweeping direction for each section of pathway as it follows the program.
+It automatically adjusts to sweep snow to the left or right side of the path based on the preferred sweeping direction for each section of path as it follows the program.
 Narrow paths and steps may still require some hand shoveling.

 What is the work equivalent between a SnowBot Pro and workers with shovels?

 On a standard flat walkway, a single SnowBot Pro can clear the same amount of snow in one hour as 8.6 people with shovels in the same time.

 Does the SnowBot require special training or expertise?